 Read on to discover ten alarming facts about overfishing and spread the word!
 1. Modern fishing ships use technologically advanced fish-finding sonar that can find a school of fish with almost military precision.
 2. In just 55 years, humans have managed to wipe out 90 percent of the ocean’s top predators.
+3. After depleting the most valuable fish, the apex predators and large fish like bluefin tuna, the next step is moving down the food chain.
 Overfishing.
 "There's enough on this planet for everyone's needs but not for everyone's greed" - Mahatma Gandhi For our children to have future income, food and pleasure we need healthy oceans and a healthy fishing industry.

 We need to create ocean sanctuaries to improve the state of our oceans and our fish populations.
 We need to vastly improve the way we fish, so it is not wasteful and damaging, but first we urgently need to stop taking fish faster than our oceans can replenish.
 It’s really simple housekeeping.
-But common sense is not working at the moment.
 National Geographic.
 Ocean overfishing is simply the taking of wildlife from the sea at rates too high for fished species to replace themselves.